 13 Ways You’re Shortening the Life of Your Vacuum Cleaner

-Don’t suck the life out of your vacuum cleaner—follow this advice to help it last longer and run better.
+Don't suck the life out of your vacuum cleaner—follow this advice to help it last longer and run more efficiently.

 You don’t remove clogs

 Do a quick visual check for clogs to the hose and wand after every time you use your vacuum cleaner.
 Unclogging your hoses not only improves suction power, but it can help the vacuum run more efficiently and last longer.
 If you can’t reach the jammed debris with your hand, use a mop handle or a gardening stake to push it through.
 An easy test: After detaching the hose and wand, try sliding a nickel through them.
 If it gets stuck, you know it’s clogged.